-Camera manufacturers and the rest of the consumer electronics industry are gearing up for the holiday buying season.
-Many of the new cameras announced back in August have started to make it to our top 10 list and reviews are starting to hit the web.
+Most of the cameras announced in late summer are now shipping and the reviews are coming in.
+These new cameras, with all the latest features have also cracked into our top 10 list.
 This list of cameras shows you what visitors of DigitalCameraReview.com looked at over the past month.
 The rankings are determined by the number of times a particular product page is viewed by our users.
-The rankings below are from the entire month of September 2007.
+The rankings below are from the entire month of October 2007.

 more than 100 focused websites providing quick access to a deep store of